Layer-Wise Data-Free CNN Compression: Experiments

 \subsection{Data-Free Pruning}

-\textbf{Efficient Pruning:} We present our results for our pruning method in Figure~\ref{efficient_pruning}.
-We compare our final-epoch accuracy against three baselines.
-The ``global'' baseline corresponds to pruning every weight whose magnitude is smaller than a given threshold \cite{WITS}.
-The ``uniform'' baseline corresponds to applying a uniform sparsity level to each layer by pruning the weights with smallest magnitude \cite{WITS}.
-The Erdosh-Renyi Kernel (ERK) baseline corresponds to a budgeted layer-wise pruning suggested in RigL \cite{RIGL}.
-Each layer's number of pruned weights is proportional to
+\textbf{Efficient Pruning:} We present results for our pruning method in Figure~\ref{efficient_pruning}.
+We fix the sparsity-inducing weight decay parameter to $\lambda=1.55 \times 10^{-5}$, as in \cite{STR}.
+We investigate MobileNets as before.
+We also investigate EfficientNet \cite{EfficientNet} to include results for networks with non-ReLU activations.
+We did not investigate EfficientNet for quantization because several baseline methods required only ReLU activations.

-where $c_o$ is the number of output dimensions, $c_i$ is the number of input dimensions, and $k_h, k_w$ are the kernel height and width.
-For these three baselines, we perform BatchNorm fusion (for reasons described in Section~\ref{AFCLE}) because it is a standard technique, but we do not perform AFCLE (since it is part of our method).
-These methods are essentially free, and are omitted from the analysis in Figure~\ref{fig:runtime_comparison}.
+Because our efficient quantization baselines do not support pruning, we compare to different baselines. ``Global'' corresponds to pruning every weight whose magnitude is smaller than a given threshold \cite{WITS}. ``Uniform'' corresponds to applying a uniform sparsity level to each layer by pruning the weights with smallest magnitude \cite{WITS}.
+The Erdosh-Renyi Kernel (ERK) baseline corresponds to a budgeted layer-wise pruning \cite{RIGL}.
+Each layer's fraction of pruned weights is

-Our method outperforms our baselines for achieving efficient, data-free sparsity in all cases except ResNet18.
-ResNet18 is overparameterized by comparison to the other architectures, so the uniform pruning method is able to remove up to $40\%$ of its weights before incurring large accuracy losses.
-We find our method is more effective for pruning all other architectures.
+where $c_o, c_i$ are the number of output and input dimensions, and $k_h, k_w$ are the kernel height and width.
+For these baselines, we perform BatchNorm fusion \cite{fusion} because it is a standard technique, but we do not perform AFCLE.

-In Figure~\ref{fig:mnv1_ablation}, we present an ablation of our method.
-We find that both AFCLE and the usage of BatchNorm statistics for data generation contribute to our sparsity/accuracy tradeoff.
-Additionally, our method learns a sparsity budget that outperforms the baseline methods (``budget'', Figure~\ref{fig:mnv1_ablation}).
+Our method outperforms these baselines, producing a better sparsity/accuracy tradeoff.
+In Figure~\ref{fig:mnv1_ablation}, we present an ablation. ``Ours-S'' represents generating data from $\mathcal{N}(0, 1)$, with no other changes to our method. ``Ours-SE'' represents generating data from $\mathcal{N}(0, 1)$ and skipping AFCLE. ``Budget'' represents a model that uses the layer-wise pruning budget learned by our method (without retraining weights).
+We find that generating data from $\mathcal{N}(0, 1)$ and skipping AFCLE both reduce performance substantially.